-- The following destinations are included in the holiday: Kolocep, Lopud, Sipan, Mljet, Zuljana, Ston, Broce
+- Destinations: Kolocep, Lopud, Sipan, Mljet, Zuljana, Ston, Broce

 - Fully qualified skipper

-Please note: flights and transfers are not included in this trip because just about everybody wants to add a day, days or even a week in Dubrovnik before, and/or after, the sailing part of the holiday.
-We will be delighted to arrange flights, accommodation and transfers around the sailing weekend.
-Please just ask one of our Travel Experts for suggestions and prices.
+- Please note: flights and transfers are not included as some clients like to add a stay in Dubrovnik before or after this holiday.
+We will be delighted to arrange flights, accommodation and transfers around the sailing trip.
+Please just ask one of our Travel Experts for suggestions and prices

-Each trip starts at 10 am and Tuesday & Wednesday departures start at 2pm, all from Komolac Marina.
-The marina is approximately 15 minutes by road from Dubrovnik and, given the morning departure, we recommend staying in the city the night before.
+- Departures: Saturday & Sunday departures start at 10 am and Tuesday & Wednesday departures start at 2pm, all from Komolac Marina.
+The marina is approximately 15 minutes by road from Dubrovnik and we recommend staying in the city the night before.

-There can’t be many better weekends away than this one.
+There can’t be many better short breaks away than this one.
 You’ll spend three days sailing the calm and peaceful Adriatic and exploring some of the greenest islands on Croatia’s beguiling Dalmatian Coast.
-There’ll be a few gentle activities thrown in along the way too, including stand up paddle boarding, snorkelling, swimming and cycling.
+There’ll be a few gentle activities thrown in along the way too, including stand up paddleboarding, snorkelling, swimming and cycling.